FRITZ!Box 4040 Service - Knowledge Base

 Example values used in this guide

-In this guide we show you how to configure Internet access for devices in their own IPv4 network that are connected to the FRITZ!Box's IPv4 network by means of a router.
+In this guide we show you how to set up internet access for devices in their own IPv4 network that are connected to the FRITZ!Box by means of a router.
 When you set up the devices, replace the values used in this example with actual values.

 - IPv4 network of FRITZ!Box: